insani-org/onscripter-insani/README.md

 as this will help give your script maximum compatibility across NScripter-derived engines that utilize this font styling syntax.

 All other instances of ```~``` are treated like normal printing characters.
 This is explicitly only enabled for UTF8 mode at this time.
-As of 20230420 "Capcom", faux bold and faux italics styles are provided out-of-the-box.
-In future releases, we will allow you to load true bold/italics/bold italics styles as different fonts at startup as follows:
+Faux bold and faux italics styles are provided out-of-the-box if you only specify a single default font file.
+We also allow you to specify true bold/italics/bold italics styles as different fonts at startup as follows:

 - ```default.ttf/.otf/.ttc/.otc```: normal style
 - ```default-b.ttf/.otf/.ttc/.otc```: bold style
 - ```default-i.ttf/.otf/.ttc/.otc```: italics style
 - ```default-bi.ttf/.otf/.ttc/.otc```: bold italics style

 All of the above will have to have the same file extension (all ```.ttf``` for instance).
+If you specify a true bold/italics/bold italics font file, the corresponding faux will be turned off accordingly -- for instance, if you have a ```default.ttf``` and a ```default-i.ttf``` but nothing else, faux italics will be off, but faux bold and faux bold italics will remain on.
+This is in support of cases where you simply wish to use a different font rather than using the actual bold/italics/bold italics style of the same font.

 ### UTF8 vs. SHIFT_JIS Encoded Files
 Most of the files in this project are encoded as UTF8.
 However, there are several files in particular that are encoded as SHIFT_JIS, those being: